-At some point during your photography quest you will come across the term “macro photography”.
-This shooting style is very popular in the photo world and everyone seems to marvel over it, but what exactly is it and how can you get in on the fun?
+At some point during your photography quest, you will come across the term “macro photography.”
+This shooting style is trendy in the photo world, and everyone seems to marvel over it, but what exactly is it, and how can you get in on the fun?
 Let’s tell you all about macro photography.

 What is macro photography?

-In a nutshell, macro photography refers to close-up, magnified images of very small things.
+In a nutshell, macro photography refers to close-up, magnified images of tiny things.
 Common examples are images of bugs, in which you can see them in so much detail you can even tell the minuscule hairs, eyes, and other details commonly unnoticeable to the naked eye.
-Other popular subjects are flowers, eyes, water droplets, and a plethora of other tiny objects.
+Other popular subjects are flowers, human eyes, water droplets, and many other tiny objects.

 How do I shoot macro photography?

 Picking the right camera and lens